Marshall Scholarship: Founding and motivation

-Plans to establish Marshall Scholarships as a living memorial to United States Secretary of State George C. Marshall was announced by British Foreign Secretary Anthony Eden on 31 July 1952, and were enacted by the Parliament of the United Kingdom with the Marshall Aid Commemoration Act 1953.
+Plans to establish Marshall Scholarships as a living memorial to United States secretary of state George C. Marshall was announced by British Foreign Secretary Anthony Eden on 31 July 1952.
+They were enacted by the Parliament of the United Kingdom with the Marshall Aid Commemoration Act 1953.

-While the authors of the proposal initially considered partnering with the Rhodes Scholarship and even considered using the same selection committees, this idea was eventually disregarded because its proponents strongly believed the scholarships should be available to women, and to married men under the age of 28; at the time, the Rhodes Scholarship was limited to single men under the age of 25.
-The creation of a separate scholarship was a cause of great concern to Lord Godfrey Elton, the head of the Rhodes Trust at the time, who worried that the ability to study at other universities would draw potential applicants.
-He urged the Foreign Office to create a "reverse exchange" for British students in the United States instead.
-The Rhodes Scholarship became open to women beginning in 1977 following the passage of the British Sex Discrimination Act in 1975.
+The authors of the proposal initially considered partnering with the Rhodes Scholarship and even considered using the same selection committees.
+This idea was eventually disregarded because its proponents strongly believed the scholarships should be available to women and to married men under the age of 28.
+At the time, the Rhodes Scholarship was limited to single men under the age of 25 and would remain such for two decades when, following the passage of the British Sex Discrimination Act in 1975, the Rhodes Scholarship became open to women beginning in 1977.

+The creation of a separate scholarship was a cause of great concern to Lord Godfrey Elton, the head of the Rhodes Trust in 1952, who worried that the ability to study at other universities would draw potential applicants.
+He urged the Foreign Office to create a "reverse exchange" for British students to study in the United States instead.

-In 1959, when Parliament doubled the number of scholars from 12 to 24, British politician Philip Noel-Baker argued that "Marshall, more than perhaps any other man, destroyed isolation in the United States and built up the conception that only collective security through international institutions can save the world...I think the world has never seen an act of greater national generosity than Marshall aid and the other aid which the United States has given to other continents throughout the last 15 years."
-By 1960, six years after its establishment, the scholarship was "on its way to becoming as well-known and respected as the fellow phrase, "Rhodes [Scholarship]," and both scholarships attracted roughly 500 to 600 applicants.
+In 1959, when Parliament doubled the number of Marshall scholars from 12 to 24, British politician Philip Noel-Baker argued that "Marshall, more than perhaps any other man, destroyed isolation in the United States and built up the conception that only collective security through international institutions can save the world...
+I think the world has never seen an act of greater national generosity than Marshall aid and the other aid which the United States has given to other continents throughout the last 15 years".
+By 1960, six years after its establishment, the scholarship was "on its way to becoming as well-known and respected as the fellow phrase, 'Rhodes [Scholarship]'", and both scholarships attracted roughly 500 to 600 applicants.

-As part of the celebrations for the 50th Anniversary of the Marshall Scholarships in 2003, a Marshall Medal was awarded to distinguished Americans in recognition of their contributions to UK-US relations, including Stephen Breyer (1959 Marshall Scholar), Ray Dolby (1957 Marshall Scholar), Thomas L. Friedman (1975 Marshall Scholar) and Nannerl Keohane (1961 Marshall Scholar).
+As part of the celebrations for the Fiftieth Anniversary of the Marshall Scholarships in 2003, a Marshall Medal was awarded to distinguished Americans in recognition of their contributions to UK-US relations, including Stephen Breyer (1959 Marshall Scholar), Ray Dolby (1957 Marshall Scholar), Thomas L. Friedman (1975 Marshall Scholar), and Nannerl Keohane (1961 Marshall Scholar).

-In the early years of the Marshall Scholarship, it was common for new scholars to travel together to the UK on an ocean liner, but now scholars are usually flown together to London from Washington, D.C. following a welcome program at the White House with top United Kingdom and United States government and diplomatic officials.
+In the early years of the Marshall Scholarship, it was common for new scholars to travel together to the UK on an ocean liner, but later, scholars usually are flown together to London from Washington, D.C. following a welcome program at the White House with top United Kingdom and United States government and diplomatic officials.